 A helpful glossary of terms related to evaluation and measurement.

 The following resources will help you find and manage consultants and vendors, whether for a defined project, or ongoing support.
 If you need a referral for support on fundraising, strategic planning, legal issues, accounting issues, meeting facilitation, technology, or any other outside support, start here.
-(Many of the consultants and vendors in MANP's Yellow Pages offer nonprofit rates.)
+(Many of the consultants and vendors in the MANP Business Finder offer nonprofit rates.)